 Renewable Energy Project

 Agnew is leading the way in the transition to renewable power for off-grid mining operations.
-The Agnew Hybrid Renewable Project is Australia’s largest hybrid renewable energy microgrid and the first to utilise wind generation at a mine site.
+The Agnew Hybrid Renewable Project is Australia’s largest hybrid renewable energy microgrid as well as the first mine in the world to utilise wind generation at a mine site.

 Underscored by a common goal of creating shared benefits to those associated with our efforts, it means our people, the ecosystems in which we operate, and the rapport we have with our local and indigenous communities, is of the highest respect.